-This is a quotation from Mahatma Gandhi.
-I fully agree with him.
-Learning should be - and it really can be - enjoyable.
-Doing homework can be like solving a puzzle.
-Those who enjoy learning are also likely to enjoy working.
-I am a workaholic person, and spend on average 14 hours a day fulfilling my duties.
-My relatives and friends say that this is not work - because I like it.
-I agree with this opinion and I am also satisfied with it.
-You can become engineers or experts in business and management; you may also be able to enjoy your work as professionals.
-This is the difference between a job and a profession.
-Engineers have the power to create a better world.
+This is the quotation from Nelson Mandela.
+It is unquestionably true and especially applicable for engineers who have the power to make a better world:

 Sustainable energy, clean water, safe transport on roads and bridges producing less pollution, buildings for comfortable living and working, machines and robots for work and for amusement, fast and reliable communications, medical equipment that assure a good quality of life for the individual and can be financed by society, and healthy food for us all.
 All of these goals need engineering solutions to make the world a safer, better and more exciting place to be.
 This is also your responsibility.
 You can acquire the necessary knowledge and skills to make your own contribution.
 As a graduate you will certainly do your best for your colleagues, company and society.